Virginia Tech’s Brock Hoffman off to blazing start after transfer ordeal

 “He’s a really intelligent player, so he’s able to help other people not just know what to do but know how to do it,” Fuente said.
 “I can say this without a doubt: He has helped other people elevate their game.”

-Hoffman redshirted last season, practiced with the scout team and didn’t gripe publicly before making his debut with the Hokies memorable in front of a handful of family members at Lane Stadium, which permitted only relatives of players and coaches to attend amid the novel coronavirus pandemic.
+Hoffman redshirted last season, practiced with the scout team and didn’t gripe publicly before he made his debut with the Hokies memorable in front of a handful of family members at Lane Stadium, which permitted only relatives of players and coaches to attend amid the novel coronavirus pandemic.

 Hoffman won the starting job during training camp, moving ahead of incumbent Bryan Hudson on the depth chart.
 The rest of the offensive line comprises guard Lecitus Smith, a redshirt junior, and tackle Christian Darrisaw, a junior, on the left side and sophomores Doug Nester at right guard and Luke Tenuta at right tackle.